Mentha aquatica: Distribution and habitat

 Water mint is native to much of Europe, northern Africa and western Asia.
 It has been introduced to North and South America, Australia and some Atlantic islands.

 As the name suggests, water mint occurs in the shallow margins and channels of streams, rivers, pools, dikes, ditches, canals, wet meadows, marshes and fens.
 If the plant grows in the water itself, it rises above the surface of the water.
 It generally occurs on mildly acidic to calcareous (it is common on soft limestone) mineral or peaty soils.
 M. aquatica can occur in certain fen-meadow habitats such as the Juncus subnodulosus–Cirsium palustre plant association.
-It is a component of Purple moor grass and rush pastures – a type of Biodiversity ActPlan habitat in the UK.
+It is a component of purple moor grass and rush pastures – a type of Biodiversity ActPlan habitat in the UK.

 Uses

-It can be used to make a herbal tea.
-The cultivated variety known as eau de Cologne mint or bergamot mint, is used to produce mentha citrata oil, also known as bergamot mint oil, used in perfumery.
-Not to be confused with Bergamot essential oil.
+It can be used as an edible herb (like spearmint or peppermint) and to make a herbal tea.
+The cultivated variety known as eau de Cologne mint or bergamot mint is used to produce mentha citrata oil, also known as bergamot mint oil, an ingredient used in perfumery (not to be confused with bergamot essential oil).